GCSE Boost Supporting your least able grades 1-4

 As founder of the Food Teachers Centre, she has won awards for her work with the community (2018 Outstanding Contribution to D&T Excellence Award, Global Excellence 2017 Best Nutritional Health School Engagement programme and 2017 Best Public Health Sugar Reduction Awareness Campaign) and is recognized by Facebook as a Power Admin for one of the “most active, engaging and influential groups on the Facebook platform”.
 More

-Jacqui became a Food Teachers Centre Associate in 2017.
+Jacqui Keepin’s skills span both industry and education, she became a Food Teachers Centre Associate in 2017.

-She is currently Principal Examiner for GCSE Design and Technology: Food Technology and has been for the past 7 years this involves writing the GCSE paper, setting the controlled assessment tasks and leading the moderation process.
+Jacqui was the Principal Examiner for GCSE Design and Technology: Food Technology and held the post for the past 10 years, this involves writing the GCSE paper, setting the controlled assessment tasks and leading the moderation process.
 She has also been a moderator and assistant examiner for GCSE Catering.
 In 2015 she was involved in the writing of sample assessment materials for the new specification GCSE Food Preparation and Nutrition.

 Costs and Booking (via Eventbrite) From only £180 +VAT

 All of these events are ticket only and payable IN ADVANCE.
 The Food Teachers Centre uses Eventbrite (as many organisations do) to automate the bookings via credit card.
 When you book you will receive by email a full VAT invoice/receipt.